REGIONAL PARTNERSHIP AGREEMENTS: Program Description

 7. Research: Support projects that produce research, statistics, and general information about the arts for the benefit of the arts sector and beyond.
 Activities may include, but are not limited to:

-• Support for research projects and programs.
+• Support for research projects and programs about the value and impact of the arts

-• Support for arts research infrastructure and capacity building.
+• Support for arts research infrastructure and capacity building

 8. Technology: Invest in the capacity of arts organizations to support tech-centered creative practices and to serve a broader public through digital or emergent technology.
 Activities may include, but are not limited to:

-• Support for tech-centered creative practices and artist-driven explorations of digital or emergent technology across all artistic disciplines.
+• Support for tech-centered creative practices and artist-driven explorations of digital or emergent technology across all artistic disciplines

-• Arts organizations’ capacity building to deliver tech-centered, digital, and hybrid arts and cultural programs to audiences and learners.
+• Arts organizations’ capacity building to deliver tech-centered, digital, and hybrid arts and cultural programs to audiences and learners

-• Professional development in tech-centered creative practices.
+• Professional development in tech-centered creative practices

-• Field-building initiatives that develop networks across artistic disciplines and relevant entities for investing in tech-centered creative practices and artist-driven use of digital or emergent technology.
+• Field-building initiatives that develop networks across artistic disciplines and relevant entities for investing in tech-centered creative practices and artist-driven use of digital or emergent technology